Buying fine-art prints FAQ

 All my prints are made on archival fine art papers with archival inks, unless otherwise stated.
 My favourites are Hahnemühle Photo Rag and German Etching, and Breathing Color Elegance Velvet.
 These papers and inks are certified to last a hundred+ years if looked after carefully (out of humidity and direct sunlight).
 In certain cases, I also print onto archival canvas, fine-art metal, Japanese washi papers, and others.
 The Skrark Art photographic range is printed on Ilford Galerie Smooth Pearl photo paper.
 To maximize life-span, frame using UV-resistant glass.

 Only the prints listed in the "Framed Art" and TinyArt categories come with frames.
-I can arrange framing for you or if you need a recommendation for a good framer in your area, just get in touch
+I can arrange framing for you or if you need a recommendation for a good framer in your area, just get in touch.
+Others the artworks are shipped unframed, using quality acid-free packing to ensure they arrive safely.

 What is an "edition"?

-Within an edition size, the type of paper may vary across prints, in part due to ongoing supply chain issues, but will always be a reputable heavyweight archival fine art paper.
+Within an edition size, the type of paper may vary across prints, in part due to ongoing supply chain issues, but I will always use a reputable heavyweight archival fine art paper.

 Open editions are typically cheaper and can be reproduced in any quantity, at any size, and on any substrate.
-They are created using the same top-quality archival processes.
+I create them using the same top-quality archival processes.
 Only a few of my images are open editions (primarily the earlier Flights of Fancy works).
 The existence of limited edition prints does not preclude the sale of the image as a digital asset or for their use in publications or smaller ephemera such as notecards or "Tiny Art" pieces.

 What does the print size represent?